-Chapter 21.
+Chapter 20.
 Only the Pursuit of the Truth Is the True Belief in God

-As for the view of one’s belief in God—how people believe in God, what can be called “belief,” what kind of person is a believer, what kind of person has God in their heart, how to explain the words “belief in God,” how to understand this truth, what kind of attitude shows that one’s view of belief in God is correct, what kind of attitude shows that one’s view of belief in God is incorrect, and how people should believe in God—have you ever considered these things?
+How do you explain the words “belief in God”?
+How do you understand this truth?
+As for one’s view of belief in God, what kind of attitude shows that one’s view is correct, what kind of attitude shows that it is incorrect, and how people should believe in God—have you ever considered these things?
 In the things you come into contact with in your daily lives, which of them are to do with belief in God and which of them have nothing to do with belief in God—can you speak about these things clearly?
-Do you really understand the meaning of belief in God?
 Do you understand what kind of person has a real belief, or what kind of person is a real believer?
 Do you understand the meaning of created beings believing in God?
 This involves views on belief in God.
 Some people say: “Belief in God is a good thing and it is the right way.
 Belief in God is better than any business or career.
-Belief in God is the greatest thing in the life of man.
-Performing one’s duty for God while believing in God is a practical expression.
-Belief in God is in order to be saved and it is to satisfy His will.”
+Belief in God is the greatest thing in the life of man.”
+“Performing one’s duty for God while believing in God is a practical expression.”
+“Belief in God is in order to be saved.”
+“Belief in God is to satisfy His will.”
 You have all said these things before, haven’t you?
 Do you really understand these words?
 No, you haven’t really understood them.
 A true belief in God is not about believing in Him in order to be saved and is even less about being a good person.
-It is also not just about believing in God in order to have human likeness.
-Actually, people should not view their belief in God as just a belief that there is a God, and then nothing more; it is not that you should merely believe that God is the truth, the way, the life, and then nothing more.
-Nor is it just so you acknowledge God, much less is it merely to believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and that God is supreme.
-It is not merely so that you believe this; rather it is that you—your whole being and your whole heart—should follow God, allow God to employ you, allow God to use you in His service, and that you should do anything for God.
+It is also not just about believing in God in order to possess a human likeness.
+In fact, people should not see faith as just a belief that there is a God; it is not that you should merely believe that God is the truth, the way, the life, and nothing more.
+Nor is it just so you acknowledge God and believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and supreme.
+It is not merely to have you believe these facts.
+God’s will is that your whole being and your heart should be given to God and submit to God; that is, you should follow God, allow God to make use of you, be happy to do service for Him, and you should do anything for God.
 It is not that only those predestined and chosen by God should believe in Him.
 Actually, all of mankind should worship God, heed Him and obey Him, because mankind was made by God.
 This now touches on the issue of essence.
-If you always talk about your purposes in believing in God, saying, “Don’t we believe in God in order to gain eternal life?
+If you always say, “Don’t we believe in God in order to gain eternal life?
 Don’t we believe in God in order to be saved?” as though your belief in God is like some kind of peripheral matter, believing merely in order to gain something, then this is not the view you should have of your belief in God.
 With regard to each and every truth, people should seek, try to figure out and investigate what the inner meaning of the truth is, how to practice that aspect of the truth, and how it can be entered into—these are things people should possess.
-In all the aspects of truth that you should now possess, you only understand the surface doctrine, the external appearance, and you do not understand the essence of the truth, as you have not experienced it.
+In all the aspects of truth that you should now possess, you only understand the literal meaning and doctrine, the external appearance, and you do not understand the essence of the truth, as you have not experienced it.
 For example: There is much truth contained within the aspect of performing one’s duty, there is also much truth contained within the aspect of man’s loving God, and to know themselves, people must understand much truth.
 There is much truth of the significance and mystery of the incarnation that must also be understood.
-There is much truth contained within the issues such as how people should worship God, how they should conduct themselves, how they should obey God, what they should do to conform with God’s will and how they should serve God.
+There is much truth contained within the issues such as how people should conduct themselves, how they should worship God, how they should obey God, what they should do to conform with God’s will and how they should serve God.
 How do you consider or try to figure out the questions of all these aspects of the truth?
 There is truth that is especially deep within each and every aspect, and they require people to experience them.
-If you do not experience them and only ever talk about the surface of the words, never figuring them out or experiencing them from their depths, you will forever live on the surface of the words, and will be incapable of change.
+If you do not experience them and only ever talk about the surface of the words, never figuring them out from their depths, you will forever live on the surface of the words, and will be incapable of change.